ministryofjustice/licences/README.md

 - DB_SERVER - DB server host
 - DB_NAME - DB name
 - DB_SSL_ENABLED - set to false for local

-For the PDF generator service

-- PDF_SERVICE_HOST - Root of PDF generator service eg 'http://localhost:8081' or 'http://localhost:9090' if using wiremock

 Other